sambernhardt/pulse-extension-old/README.md

 #### Switch District ⚡️
 - Auto-focus search bar
 - Recent selections
-- Save districts by marking them with a ⭐️
+- Mark districts with a star to save for later